nodejs/node/doc/guides/writing-and-running-benchmarks.md

 ### HTTP Benchmark Requirements

-Most of the HTTP benchmarks require a benchmarker to be installed, this can be either [`wrk`][wrk] or [`autocannon`][autocannon].
+Most of the HTTP benchmarks require a benchmarker to be installed.
+This can be either [`wrk`][wrk] or [`autocannon`][autocannon].

 `Autocannon` is a Node.js script that can be installed using `npm install -g autocannon`.
-It will use the Node.js executable that is in the path, hence if you want to compare two HTTP benchmark runs make sure that the Node.js version in the path is not altered.
+It will use the Node.js executable that is in the path.
+Hence if you want to compare two HTTP benchmark runs, make sure that the Node.js version in the path is not altered.

 `wrk` may be available through your preferred package manager.
 If not, you can easily build it [from source][wrk] via `make`.

-By default `wrk` will be used as benchmarker.
-If it is not available `autocannon` will be used in it its place.
-When creating a HTTP benchmark you can specify which benchmarker should be used.
-You can force a specific benchmarker to be used by providing it as an argument, e. g.:
+By default, `wrk` will be used as the benchmarker.
+If it is not available, `autocannon` will be used in its place.
+When creating an HTTP benchmark, you can specify which benchmarker should be used by providing it as an argument:

 `node benchmark/run.js --set benchmarker=autocannon http`